Japanese encephalitis information for vets – pigs

 + Expand all- Collapse all

-The virus is primarily spread by mosquitoes feeding on infected animals and does not usually spread directly from animal to animal (i.e. it is not considered contagious).
-Certain types of mosquitoes, such as Culex sp. can become infected with JE virus and these tend to be most active at dawn and dusk.
+The virus is primarily spread by mosquitoes feeding on infected animals and does not usually spread between animals (i.e. it is not considered contagious).
+Certain types of mosquitoes, such as Culex sp., can become infected with and transmit JEV.
+These mosquitoes are generally most active at dawn and dusk.

 Infected pigs do not transmit the infection to other animals but may infect mosquitoes if bitten while they still have the virus in their blood.